-929.6, 949.6, 969.6 Protection of Sites During Timber Operations [All Districts]
+929.6, 949.6, 969.6 Protection of Sites During Timber Operations.

-No person, except as otherwise permitted by law, who is involved in timber operations shall excavate, collect artifacts from, vandalize or loot archeological or bistorical sites of significant value located within the THP boundary.
+No person, except as otherwise permitted by law, who is involved in timber operations shall excavate, collect artifacts from, vandalize or loot archaeological or historical sites located within the THP, NTMP, Emergency Notice or Exemption boundary.

-929.7, 949.7, 969.7 Determination of Significance [All Districts]
+929.7, 949.7, 969.7 Determination of Significance.